Keep Your Children and Teens Safe Online

 Many of today's children and teens are totally immersed with texting, Facebook, Twitter, Myspace and other social networking sites.
 While social networking may appear harmless to many of these young people, it can open to the door to child predators and other dangers.

 As part of efforts to keep kids safe on the internet, the Sheriff's Office supports National Internet Safety Month during June.
-Washoe County Sheriff Michael Haley encourages parents to educate themselves about the potential dangers of social networking and to make sure that they are aware of what their children are doing online.
+The Washoe County Sheriff's Office encourages parents to educate themselves about the potential dangers of social networking and to make sure that they are aware of what their children are doing online.